Spencer Lueders – Founder

 Rasmus Pedersen – Treasurer

-Rasmus has been a part of the 24 Foundation since 2008 both as a participant and volunteer.
-Rasmus Pedersen is a Senior Vice President, Sourcing Manager at Bank of America, where he is responsible for procurement and contract negotiations supporting the third party labor channels across the enterprise.
-Prior to joining Bank of America in 2011, Rasmus held various positions over 17 years with Maersk Inc., an international shipping company.
-In 2004, Rasmus was diagnosed with Melanoma stage 0; the early detection allowed for quick treatment and he has been without relapse for 12 years now.
-He has previously served on the board for OD on the Edge, a non-profit for organizational development professionals, as the co-finance chair.
-Through the Bank of America volunteer program, he is also a frequent volunteer at the Mecklenburg Special Olympics.
-Rasmus is married to Natalya, together they have Calvin (3) and Amelia (1).
-He is an active cyclist and athlete who has completed 22 marathons and 2 ironman triathlons.
+Rasmus Pedersen is a Senior Vice President, Service Delivery Consultant at Bank of America, where he is responsible for service delivery, strategy and initiatives in the contract labor program.
+Prior to his current role he was a SVP, Sourcing Manager responsible for procurement and contract negotiations supporting the third party labor channels across the enterprise.
+Rasmus joined Bank of America in 2011 as a VP, Program Manager in Global Risk Technology; before joining Bank of America, Rasmus held various positions across finance, operations, project management, and IT over 17 years with Maersk Inc., an international shipping company.
+A native of Denmark, Rasmus became a US citizen in 2016.
+Rasmus is Six Sigma Black Belt certified, holds a bachelor degree from University of North Carolina at Charlotte with a concentration in Finance, as well as a Master’s of Business Administration from the McColl School of Business at Queens University of Charlotte.
+In 2004, Rasmus was diagnosed with Melanoma stage 0; the early detection allowed for quick treatment and he has been without relapse for 14 years now.
+A member of the 24 Foundation 2018 Street Team, he is also a frequent volunteer at the Mecklenburg Special Olympics through the Bank of America volunteer program.
+Rasmus is married to Natalya, together they have 4 children.
+He is an active cyclist and athlete who has completed 24 marathons and 2 Ironman triathlons.

 Bryan M. McMillan is a senior global leader with a proven record of establishing operational capabilities and profitable ventures in over 15 countries.
 Mr. McMillan’s expertise covers international trade development, export/import compliance, cross-cultural personnel management & support, enterprise risk management and long-term strategic upgrades.
 He is fluent in developing and implementing strategic initiatives for private and non-profit organizations globally.
 Bryan became involved with 24 Foundation in 2008 with the event’s arrival in Columbia, MD.
 Bryan reached out to volunteer as an Ambassador for the event and has captained a team each year since.
 Team bootySTRONG has had the honor of being the largest team registered year over year in Columbia.
 When Bryan lost his best friend to cancer in 2010 he doubled his cancer advocacy efforts, serving on the Board of the Ulman Cancer Fund and volunteering as a LiveSTRONG Leader.
 Mr. McMillan holds an Executive Certificate in International Marketing Strategy from the University of Maryland Robert H. Smith School of Business, an MBA and a Bachelor in Business Administration from The Johns Hopkins University Carey Business School.
 Mr. McMillan remains active with Johns Hopkins University, currently serving as Secretary on the University Alumni Council.
 He serves on numerous non-profit boards, where he is responsible for helping set the strategic direction and mission of each of the organizations.
 Mr. McMillan is an Ironman triathlete racing competitively in half and full ironman distances.